top of page

 Matthews Arena has always been more than just a sporting venue.
 Every president from Theodore Roosevelt to John Kennedy visited the site, as have Richard Nixon and Bill Clinton.
 Charles Lindberg and Amelia Earhart hosted events here.
 Concerts by artists as diverse as The Doors, Jerry Lee Lewis, Marvin Gaye, Ludacris, Bob Dylan, The Roots, Chuck Berry and Phish were held at Matthews Arena.

-Today, Matthews Arena serves as home to the Northeastern men’s and women’s hockey teams, as well as the Husky basketball team and the Wentworth Institute of Technology hockey team.
-Various area high-school teams also call Matthews Arena home.
+Today, Matthews Arena serves as home to Northeastern men’s basketball team, as well as the men’s and women’s hockey teams.
+Several area high-school hockey teams also call this old barn home.

-The Huskies play in the Colonial Athletic Association, and have appeared in the NCAA tournament nine times, most recently in 2019.
+The basketball Huskies play in the Colonial Athletic Association, and have appeared in the NCAA tournament nine times, most recently in 2019.
 Six players from Northeastern have played in the NBA.
+The Northeastern women’s basketball team, which plays at the Cabot Center on campus, has qualified for one NCAA tournament, in 1999.

 Food & Beverage 3